 1. Project Management and Project Costing

-Centralization of field data is critical to driving higher asset visibility and transparency, which is the only way to gain complete control over a complex EPC project.
+Centralization of field data is critical to driving higher asset visibility and transparency, which is the only way to gain complete control over a complex construction project.
 After all, executives do not want the potential risk of project budget and completion overruns to escalate.
 They rely on accurate field data to make financial and strategic decisions.
 However, the proliferation of point systems fails to provide enough integrated functionality to link field data with main office applications.

 For instance, the standalone nature of point solutions provides no direction to consolidate the field data from multiple suppliers and subcontractors, assign work packages, and streamline the project costing.
 To make matters worse, point systems are not up to the task of providing a centralized view of all PPM resources in real-time.